-Tami Charles said her son Seven had been struggling with bullies for a while, especially during his bus ride to Kerrick Elementary School.
+Tami Charles said her 10-year-old son Seven had been struggling with bullies for a while, especially during his bus ride to Kerrick Elementary School.
 Seven was taunted because of his bowel condition, a medical defect that required him to undergo more than 26 surgeries and use a colostomy bag.
 These bags are used after surgeons remove a portion of the colon, and attach the remaining colon to the outside of the body.
 Creating a hole in the abdominal wall allows waste to leave the body, attaching a colostomy bag to collect the waste.

-The boy’s family said the school could have done much more to prevent bullying, like have a school official on the bus with the boys.
+The boy’s family said the school could have done much more to prevent bullying, like have an official on the school bus with the boys.
 Charles spoke with local news about her son’s incident, stating, “We found that the school system had a lot of holes and a lot of inconsistencies with their policies about bullying.
 They stood on the verbal message, the lip service of zero tolerance, but they did not deliver.”

 Meanwhile, the school pleaded to investigate the reports of bullying, saying they are devastated about the incident.
 A GoFundMe page was created to help raise money for the 10-year-old’s funeral and memorial expenses.